hdShang/arxiv-daily/docs/cs-AI/2025-12-18/papers/251216424v1-synthelite-chemist-aligned-and-feasibility-aware-synthesis-planning-.md

 ---
 layout: default
-title: Synthelite: Chemist-aligned and feasibility-aware synthesis planning with LLMs
+title: "Synthelite: Chemist-aligned and feasibility-aware synthesis planning with LLMs"
 ---

 # Synthelite: Chemist-aligned and feasibility-aware synthesis planning with LLMs